RijinLee/RottenMovies/README.md

 # topMoviesFinder

-Finds the top 100 movies rated by Rotten Tomatoes, scrapes data, and lists them onto an excel spreadsheet.
+Finds the top 100 movies rated by Rotten Tomatoes, scrapes webpage data, and lists onto an excel spreadsheet.

+### Motivation

 I wanted to work with a module that allows me to scrape data from a website and write onto an excel file.

 Install needed dependencies using npm.